Extended producer responsibility: Results

 In Germany, since the adoption of EPR, "between 1991 and 1998, the per capita consumption of packaging was reduced from 94.7 kg to 82 kg, resulting in a reduction of 13.4%".
-Furthermore, due to Germany's influence in EPR, the "European Commission developed one waste directive" for all EU member states […] One major goal was to have all member states recycle "25% of all packaging material" and the goal has been accomplished.
+Furthermore, due to Germany's influence in EPR, the "European Commission developed one waste directive" for all EU member states [...]
+One major goal was to have all member states recycle "25% of all packaging material" and the goal has been accomplished.

 In the United States, EPR is gaining popularity "with 40 such laws enacted since 2008.
 In 2010 alone, 38 such EPR bills were introduced in state legislatures across the United States, and 12 were signed into law."
 However, these laws are set at the state level: there are no federal laws for EPR.
 So far, "only a handful of states have imposed five to six EPR laws as well as 32 states having at least one EPR law".

 From 2022, if the product is sold in France or Germany, Marketplaces must confirm that the manufacturer complies with the Extended Producer Responsibility (EPR) rules in the country where it sells the product.

+Downsides

+Several challenges are commonly associated with the implementation of EPR regulations.
+One frequently discussed concern is the administrative burden created by the variation of regulatory frameworks across countries and waste streams.
+Because EPR requirements often differ between jurisdictions, producers operating in multiple markets may face complex compliance obligations.
+In particular, producer responsibility organisations (PROs) require differing registration procedures, reporting formats, and data requirements.
+As a result, companies that sell products in several countries and across multiple regulated waste streams may experience a substantial increase in administrative complexity.

+Several mitigation strategies have been proposed to address these challenges.
+For example, some stakeholders have suggested the development of a digital "one-stop shop for EPR registrations and reporting, which could harmonise administrative procedures across jurisdictions.
+Other approaches focus on the use of digital technologies capable of aggregating and processing waste-related data in order to streamline reporting obligations and reduce administrative costs.

+Another point of debate concerns the effectiveness of EPR policies in reducing waste and encouraging more sustainable product design.
+While EPR frameworks were initially designed primarily to ensure that producers contribute financially to waste management systems, many policymakers have expanded their objectives to include the promotion of circular design practices.
+However, the effectiveness of EPR in achieving these broader environmental goals remains contested.
+One contributing factor may be the administrative complexity associated with EPR schemes, which can limit their practical implementation.
+In addition, ambiguities within certain EPR regulations can make enforcement difficult, particularly in cases involving so-called "free riders," companies that fail to comply with their obligations while continuing to place products on the market.